-judgment of &#8220;Lo-ammi&#8221; was not executed before the captivity of Judah, for in @Jeremiah 2 God still calls them His people.
-And to shew that this was not because the term &#8220;Lo-ammi&#8221; could not apply but to Israel, I quote verse 4, &#8220;Hear ye the word of the Lord, O house of Jacob, and all the families of the house of Israel.&#8221; On the other hand, the New Testament shews us, that then also all Israel was thought of, and that God considered it as not His people, making an allusion to Hosea.
+judgment of "Lo-ammi" was not executed before the captivity of Judah, for in @Jeremiah 2 God still calls them His people.
+And to shew that this was not because the term "Lo-ammi" could not apply but to Israel, I quote verse 4, "Hear ye the word of the Lord, O house of Jacob, and all the families of the house of Israel."
+On the other hand, the New Testament shews us, that then also all Israel was thought of, and that God considered it as not His people, making an allusion to Hosea.
 We have seen the Lord shewing that the kingdom of God, under which the people would be the people of God, could not come but by the fulfilment of the promises of the new covenant.
-And the Apostle Paul says (@Acts 26), &#8220;Unto which [promise] our twelve tribes instantly serving God day and night&#8221;; so also James, &#8220;To the twelve tribes which are scattered abroad.&#8221;
+And the Apostle Paul says (@Acts 26), "Unto which [promise] our twelve tribes instantly serving God day and night"; so also James, "To the twelve tribes which are scattered abroad."

-We have already seen that (@Romans 11) Paul only distinguishes Between the election and Israel; the latter, in the last days, when a deliverer should come out of Zion.
-And the distinction was so lost at that time, that (in @Acts 26) the expression of the twelve tribes is a neuter in the singular *(to dodekaphulon).* So, in citing the passage which speaks of &#8220;Lo-ammi,&#8221; Paul applies it to the state of the Jews, before being called by the revelation of Jesus as Saviour, without distinguishing &#8220;Lo-ruhamah&#8221; and &#8220;Lo-ammi.&#8221; Peter is still more positive in his manner of expressing himself, and tells us in just so many words, that the term &#8220;Lo-ammi&#8221; applies to the state of the people before the revelation of Christ, while those who received Him quitted that position.
-I say &#8220;people,&#8221; for it is without controversy that the expression &#8220;strangers scattered abroad&#8221; *(parepidemois diasporas)* belongs to Israel, while at the same time it restricts itself to such among them as believed.
-So that we have a direct revelation that the state of the people, after Babylon, was the state of &#8220;Lo-ammi.&#8221; See @1 Peter 2: 10.
+We have already seen that (@Romans 11) Paul only distinguishes between the election and Israel; the latter, in the last days, when a deliverer should come out of Zion.
+And the distinction was so lost at that time, that (in @Acts 26) the expression of the twelve tribes is a neuter in the singular (*to dodekaphulon*).
+So, in citing the passage which speaks of "Lo-ammi," Paul applies it to the state of the Jews, before being called by the revelation of Jesus as Saviour, without distinguishing "Loruhamah" and "Lo-ammi."
+Peter is still more positive in his manner of expressing himself, and tells us in just so many words, that the term "Lo-ammi" applies to the state of the people before the revelation of Christ, while those who received Him quitted that position.
+I say "people," for it is without controversy that the expression "strangers scattered abroad" (*parepidemois diasporas*) belongs to Israel, while at the same time it restricts itself to such among them as believed.
+So that we have a direct revelation that the state of the people, after Babylon, was the state of "Lo-ammi."
+See @1 Peter 2: 10.

 I believed it might be useful to present this point clearly for brethren who are interested in it.
-It treats not of the question of the Church, save so far as all truths are linked together; but it treats of an epoch, singularly important, as to the government of God, because God ceased to dwell upon the throne of the earth between the cherubim, and entrusted sovereign power to a chief raised up among the Gentiles&#8212;a state of things which is to continue under one form or other until the judgment of the world.
+It treats not of the question of the Church, save so far as all truths are linked together; but it treats of an epoch, singularly important, as to the government of God, because God ceased to dwell upon the throne of the earth between the cherubim, and entrusted sovereign power to a chief raised up among the Gentiles -- a state of things which is to continue under one form or other until the judgment of the world.